 I’ve struggled with acne for a very long time.
 I’ve recently gone on a low dose of spironolactone to help control my hormonal acne, per my board-certified dermatologist’s suggestion.
 Thankfully, the medication has been working absolute wonders on my skin and I’m really happy with the results and how fast my skin cleared up.

 Some patches work better than others for cystic acne, and I’ve noticed that they don’t irritate my sensitive skin.
+Plus, they’re also good for wound healing and preventing scarring.

 I like to wear my patches either at night before I go to bed, or during the day when I’m working from home.
-Sometimes, if my pimple is currently a whitehead, I will get a sterilized pimple popper tool with a sharp end (or a sterilized safety pin), and gently pop my pimple with the tool.
+Sometimes, if my pimple is a whitehead, I will get a sterilized pimple popper tool with a sharp end (or a sterilized safety pin), and gently pop my pimple with the tool.
 Then I will apply a hydrocolloid pimple patch on top of the pimple to speed up the process of extracting the gunk from the pimple.
 It works wonders for me every time.

 Interestingly, some folks don’t mind wearing their pimple patches outside in public—I’m not sure that I’m one of those people.
 I once wore one to my local coffee shop down the street, and I got weird looks from the barista.
 Suffice to say, I’m a little scarred by that experience (no pun intended).